-Presently, Nabin is starting his Ph.D. in Child and Youth Studies (CHYS) under the supervision of Dr. Tom O’Neill.
+Presently, Nabin is working on his Ph.D. in Child and Youth Studies (CHYS) under the supervision of Dr. Tom O’Neill.
 For his Ph.D. research, he intends to examine the role of youth civic engagement to re-establish social trust in highly stratified communities of Nepal, with a particular focus on youth-led community development initiatives in the context of the ongoing political transformation and post-disaster rebuilding process.

 Abbaigeal recently graduated from Brock University with a Bachelor of Arts (Honours) and a Bachelor of Education.
 She completed her fourth-year honours thesis with Dr. Maureen Connolly to explore how Ontario’s revised human development and sexual health curriculum would influence the lived experiences of students.

-Now a first-year Master’s student in the Child and Youth Studies department, Abbaigeal is continuing to work with Dr. Maureen Connolly to research sexual health education in Ontario further.
+Now a Master’s student in the Child and Youth Studies department, Abbaigeal is continuing to work with Dr. Maureen Connolly to research sexual health education in Ontario further.
 With a special interest in inclusive education and child advocacy she will investigate whether Ontario’s curriculum effectively reflects the lives of students in today’s society.

 Anne received her B.A. in psychology from McMaster University.
 She continued her graduate studies at Brock University, completing her M.A. with the Centre for Applied Disabilities.